 How to make your own Lara bars

-If you don’t shy away from a little more effort, form the mixture into little balls.
+Got time for a little more effort?
+Form the mixture into little balls.
 Due to the extra pressure from the outside, even slightly crumblier mixtures hold their shape well.
 And kids love them!

 The Simple Balance Tip

-You’d like to have real food snack bars available but your to-do list is already longer than your winter scarf?
-Here are several options for how to make sure self-care doesn’t get lost by the wayside:
+You’d like to have real food snack bars available?
+But your to-do list is already longer than your winter scarf?
+Here are several ways how self-care doesn’t get lost by the wayside:

 Schedule some time with a friend to make a large batch together.
-You get to hang out and chat and at the same time you’ll both end up with a stack of delicious fruit bars.
+You get to hang out and chat.
+And you’ll both end up with a stack of delicious fruit bars.

-Ask your husband, in-laws or a friend to watch the kids for an hour and listen to an audiobook or podcast while preparing these.
-You might even get to empty the dishwasher or enjoy a quiet cup of tea in the process.
+Ask your husband, in-laws or a friend to watch the kids for an hour.
+Then listen to an audiobook or podcast while preparing these.
+You might even get to empty the dishwasher or enjoy a quiet cup of tea in the process!

-Go for the easiest preparation method: No rolling into cute ball-sized bites, no rice paper – just press into a large square and cut.
+Go for the easiest preparation method: No rolling into cute ball-sized bites.
+No rice paper.
+Just press into a large square and cut.
 Leave fancy for when you have the energy to do so.

 If none of the above are an option, check out your supermarket’s own brand snacks.
 They are usually much cheaper than popular brands.
-Look for those that have ingredients you would use at home, preferably without flavoring.
-These make still great snacks for your family, even if you spend a little more than ingredients would cost.
-Your time is worth money, too!